apache/incubator-gluten/README.md

 The code is still not completely cleaned now.
 The work is still WIP.

 Not all the operators and functions are added.
 22 queries of TPCH can pass.
-We are working on TPCDS queries.
+We are working on TPCDS queries. <b> We haven't pass Spark UTs, the work is just started and expected to finish in Q4 2022.
+So any other queries except H/DS may run into issues.
+Feel free to submit it to our issue list.</b>

+Not all data type is supported now.
+Refere to Velox and Clickhouse to check the supported data types.

 Operator stat info is pretty useful to understand Spark's execution status.
 Velox metrics are already added to Spark metric list for Velox backend.
 More info about Velox's stat can be found here: https://facebookincubator.github.io/velox/develop/debugging/print-plan-with-stats.html